sohonetlabs/dvbcss-synctiming/IMPROVEMENTS.md

 ## Current Limitations

+### Python Version Compatibility
+The codebase is currently written in Python 2, which is end-of-life:
+- **Current**: Python 2.7 syntax (print statements, old-style string formatting)
+- **Issue**: Python 2 reached end-of-life in January 2020
+- **Impact**: Cannot use modern testing frameworks, security updates, or deployment environments
+- **Required**: Must port to Python 3 before adding new features

 ### Frame Rate Support
 The system currently only supports integer frame rates defined in `fpsBitTimings`:
 - **Supported**: 24, 25, 30, 48, 50, 60 fps